Willis Reed

 Willis Reed Jr. (June 25, 1942 – March 21, 2023) was an American professional basketball player, coach, and general manager.
 He spent his entire ten-year pro playing career (1964–1974) with the New York Knicks of the National Basketball Association (NBA).
 Reed was a seven-time NBA All-Star and five-time All-NBA selection, including once on the first team in 1970, when he was named the NBA Most Valuable Player (MVP).
-Until Nikola Jokić won his first MVP in 2020-21, he was the only player drafted in the second round to win the award.
 He was a two-time NBA champion (1970, 1973) and was voted the NBA Finals MVP both times.
+He is the only 2nd round NBA draft pick to have won the award twice.
 In 1982, Reed was inducted into the Naismith Memorial Basketball Hall of Fame.
 He was named to both the NBA's 50th and 75th anniversary teams.

 After retiring as a player, Reed served as assistant and head coach with several teams for nearly a decade, then was promoted to general manager and vice president of basketball operations (1989–1996) for the New Jersey Nets.
-As senior vice president of basketball operations, he helped to lead them to the NBA Finals in 2002 and 2003.
+He then became the team's senior vice president of basketball operations, holding the position when the team reached the NBA Finals in 2002 and 2003.